|Slab City (Left)

 |By Jeff Botimer|

 rating: 5.10b/c 6b 20 VII E2 5b

-At 6'2" I found the crux substantially easier than 5.11 because the "distant but out of reach jug" was obtainable with a small lunge.
+At 6'2" I found the crux substantially easier than 5.11 because there is a solid crimper in the corner a few inches under the "distant but out of reach jug" that was reachable.